abelardopardo/ontask_b/docs_src/Using/index.rst

 This section describes the operations to either upload the first set of data into the table, or merge additional data with the one already stored.
 This step may be done automatically before you work with a workflow.
 If this is the case, you may skip this section or revisit it when you need to manipulate the existing data.

-The data operations are divided into three categories: upload operations, merge operations, and plugin execution.
-All of them, together with the possibility of removing the data in the table are shown in the pull-down menu with name **Manage table data**.
+The data operations are divided into the following categories:

+Upload
+  Load the first data set in an empty table.

+Merge
+  Combine the existing data with new data

+Run a Transformation
+  Execute an operation in the existing data and store the result as additional columns.

+Run a model
+  Use the existing data to **predict** additional values.

+These operations are available after selecting a workflow for manipulation under the top menu option **Table**.

 If the workflow table is empty, OnTask will request the parameters required to :ref:`upload data <upload_data>` from a given data source.
 On the other hand, if the workflow table already contains data, OnTask will request the parameters to perform a *merge operation* in which the existing data is combined with the data extracted from the given source.